chophilip21/doctor_chatbot/README.md

 - The implementation here uses GPT-2 structure pretrained with DialoGPT weights provided from Microsoft.
 - If you would like access to the custom dataset I have used for training, please email pycho@sfu.ca.
 - This dataset is custom made and it's very small.
 GPT-2 model needs a lot of data to function properly and NLP-aug library was used to increase the size of the dataset.
 Refer to dataset.py for more information.
-- The app uses Javascript for the front and simple Python Flask as backend.
-It was originally launched on Heroku sever, but later pulled down as Pytorch library alone is 1GB and it is larger than Heroku limit.
-I plan to look for other options like AWS EC2 in the future.

 ## Instrunctions for running the app
 - Install Virtual environemnt, and simply pip install requirements.txt